shader-slang/shader-slang.github.io/README.md

-Slang is a language for real-time graphics programming that extends HLSL with new capabilities for modular, extensible, and high-peformance programming.
+Slang is a language for real-time graphics programming that extends HLSL with new capabilities for modular, extensible, and high-performance programming.

 # Why Slang?